Last updated: August 14, 2026

 - Desserts: Use as a topping for cheesecake, ice cream, or pudding.

-- Drinks: Stir into smoothies, lemonades, or cocktails for extra flavor.
+- Drinks: Stir into smoothies, lemonade, or iced tea for extra fruit flavor.

 How to Store Blackberry Puree